PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 # Part 1: Git

-:heavy_check_mark: Competencies:
-- The basics of git (you're probably already familiar with these)
+:heavy_check_mark: The basics of git (you're probably already familiar with these)

-- A good, easy to use git workflow with branches
+:heavy_check_mark: A good, easy to use git workflow with branches

-- Extra stuff about why doing stuff one way or the other
+:heavy_check_mark: Extra stuff about why doing stuff one way or the other

 ## Introduction